conmaol/maglocunus/d/data_model.md

 ### RDF Schema

 Outside the world of databases, data models are generally known as `ontologies`.
-RDF Schema is a W3C standard ontology language that serves to formalise a data model.
+RDF Schema (RDFS) is a W3C standard ontology language that serves to formalise a data model.

 RDF Schema (RDFS) can capture entity types and subtypes (ie ‘classes’ and ‘subclasses’):